 What are the main types of Dental Bridges?

-The three main types of a dental bridge are fixed bridges, cantilever and resin retained (adhesive).
-You can see the main bridgework descriptions below, however, if you would like to find out more give us a call on 0141 564 1900.
+The three main types of bridge are fixed bridges, cantilever and resin retained (adhesive).
+You can see the main bridgework descriptions below; however, if you would like to find out more, give us a call on 0141 564 1900.

 Fixed Dental Bridges

-With a fixed bridge, the false tooth/teeth are anchored to new crowns attached to the teeth either side of the gap.
-These crowns are usually made from porcelain with the new tooth made from either ceramic or porcelain.
+With a fixed bridge, the false tooth/teeth are anchored to new crowns attached to your adjacent teeth, bridging the gap.
+These crowns are usually made from porcelain, with the new tooth made from either ceramic or porcelain.
 This solution is very stable and can be used anywhere in the mouth.
-It does, however, involve the crowning of teeth which can result in the polishing away of tooth structure.
+It does, however, involve the crowning of teeth, which can result in the polishing away of tooth structure.

 Resin Bonded adhesive Bridges

-Adhesive bridges use very powerful glue to bond a wing to the inner surface of the teeth beside the gap.
+Adhesive bonded bridges use very powerful glue to attach a wing to the inner surface of the teeth beside the gap.
 These wings act as the anchor and support for the false bridge tooth.
 This technique is usually only suitable for small gaps and front teeth.
-It does, however, require less tooth polishing than fixed bridgework.
+It does, however, require more minor tooth polishing than fixed bridgework.